RedMser/godot-fluent-translation/BUILDING.md

 ## Version Compatibility

-You must use [Godot v4.3 dev 6](https://godotengine.org/article/dev-snapshot-godot-4-3-dev-6/) or newer.
+You must use [Godot v4.3](https://github.com/godotengine/godot/releases/tag/4.3-stable) or newer.

 The GDExtension uses following APIs only available in this version: